Paris Frills: Main cast

+Critical appraisal

+Film critic Manny Farber in The New Republic, December 16, 1946, wrote:

+Farber adds: “With the efficiency of a good documentary but in a charming, casual, offhand manner, Becker acquaints you with the complicated, caste-ridden business of dress designing…the nicest group of people I have seen in current movies are the friendly, loyal, unaffected seamstresses whose characters are so different from the dresses they make.”

 Influence

 Jean-Paul Gaultier told the New Yorker that seeing Falbalas made him want to go into fashion.
 The story, about a Parisian dressmaker who seduces his best friend's fiancée, provided a detailed look at the fashion industry of the time, and shaped Gaultier's ideas of what that world would be like.